OrienteerBAP/Orienteer-Guidebook/editing_the_orienteer_configuration_file.md

 # Editing the Orienteer Configuration File

 *orienteer.properties* is the main file to store initial configuration paramenters for your installation.
-If something missing, Orienteer will use default settings.

 You can download a sample configuration file [link](https://github.com/OrienteerDW/Orienteer/blob/master/orienteer.propertie).
+Specify the following parameters:
 * *orienteer.production=[true|false]* //Run Orienteer in the production mode (true) or in the development mode (false).
 * *orientdb.embedded=[true|false]* //Run an embedded OrientDB server (true) or an external OrientDB server (false).
 * *orientdb.url=remote:localhost/Orienteer* //If you are runneing an external OrientDB server, provide its network access parameters.
 For details of setting , see [OrienDB manual](http://orientdb.com/docs/last/Concepts.html#database-url).